dportik/dadi_pipeline/README.md

 ## Overview:

-In this main repository is a general use script (`dadi_Run_Optimizations.py`) that can be used to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum containing one to three populations.
+In this main repository of *dadi_pipeline* is a general use script (`dadi_Run_Optimizations.py`) that can be used to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum containing one to three populations.
 This script will perform a general optimization routine proposed by [Portik et al. (2017)](https://doi.org/10.1111/mec.14266) and will produce associated output files.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 Alternatively, you can import a frequency spectrum of your own creation, editing the script appropriately (see dadi manual).
 The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the *dadi_Run_Optimizations.py* that will have to be edited.
 Any custom model can be used, and below are several examples of how to use various arguments to control the model optimizations.

 The `dadi_Run_Optimizations.py` script and `Optimize_Functions.py` script must be in the same working directory to run properly.